 Is an Alcoholic Face Enough to Prove Alcoholism?

 Although observing the signs of an alcoholic face may seem to be sufficient proof that the person is an alcoholic, this is not necessarily the case.
 You can look out for other signs of changes in behavior, overall appearance, and mental capacity to determine whether or not a loved one may be struggling with alcoholism.
-Here are some other signs of alcoholism to look out for, besides an alcohol face.
+Here are some other signs of alcoholism to look out for, besides the drinker's face.

-• 1.
-Behavioral Changes - Mood swings, neglect of physical appearance, loss of interest.
+- 1. Behavioral Changes - Mood swings, neglect of physical appearance, loss of interest.

-• 2.
-Psychological changes - Stress, anxiety and depression
+- 2. Psychological changes - Stress, anxiety and depression

-• 3.
-Physical changes - Weight gain or loss, withdrawal symptoms
+- 3. Physical changes - Weight gain or loss, withdrawal symptoms

 Remember that even if you identify with many of these signs, it is recommended that you reach out to a professional mental health counselor to help you determine whether or not your loved one is an alcoholic and what you can do about it.